 Also, the map appears tempting to tube all the way down to the Wye.
 Don’t do it.
-It’s a lot farther than it looks and the Sinks are down river.
-There’s a great spot to get out and take pictures of the series of waterfalls but don’t try to ride them.
+It’s a lot farther than it looks and the Sinks are downriver.
+There’s a great spot to get out and take pictures of the series of waterfalls.
+However, don’t try to ride them.

-Every so often somebody gets it in their head to try and ride the Sinks, you usually read about them in the paper the next day.
+Every so often somebody gets it in their head to try and ride the Sinks.
+Sadly, you usually read about them in the paper the next day.
 It doesn’t end well.
 If you’re tubing from Metcalf, you’re fine.
 Just make sure your pickup point is before the Sinks.